 Xanadu 2.0, Washington, USA

 It is to be expected of the world’s richest man to have one of its most extravagant homes.
 Bill Gates’ hideaway from the world of big business is chock-full of high-tech gadgets, such as pins for guests to wear which in turn set temperatures, lighting and music according to personal preference upon their entrance to a room.

 The house, which required 300 workers including 100 electricians to build, also has an underwater music system and digitally-interchangeable wall artwork.

 Interestingly, the house also boasts a garage which can accommodate 23 cars, while there are 24 bathrooms – perfect when having a 23-strong party of driving guests over for dinner!

 The home of Indian business magnate, Mukesh Ambani, is a 170-metre tall skyscraper located in downtown Mumbai, India, which is named after a mythical island.
 It is reportedly worth over 600 million Euros and needs 600 employees to keep it maintained.

-A lobby containing nine elevators, a ballroom and a theatre also feature.
-Ambani and his three children are said to live on Antilia’s upper floors due better exposure to sunlight.
+A lobby containing nine elevators, a ballroom and a theatre also features.
+Ambani and his three children are said to live on Antilia’s upper floors due to better exposure to sunlight.